 Dr. Dines has extensive experience treating professional athletes.
 He is currently the Medical Director of the Association of Tennis Professionals (ATP Tour) and has been the U.S. Davis Cup Tennis Team Physician since 2000.
 He is the Medical Director for the LI Ducks Minor League Baseball team and an orthopedic consultant for the US Open Tennis Tournament.
 Previously he served as the Associate Team Physician for the New York Mets Baseball Team.

-Academically, David Dines is a member of the Sports Medicine and Shoulder Service at Hospital for Special Surgery and is a Clinical Professor of Orthopedic Surgery at Weill Cornell Medical College.
+Academically, David Dines is a member of the Sports Medicine Institute at HSS and is a Clinical Professor of Orthopedic Surgery at Weill Cornell Medical College.
 Previously he served as Chairman and Professor of Orthopedic Surgery, Albert Einstein College of Medicine at Long Island Jewish Medical Center.
 He is very active in research, winning the Neer Award for Shoulder Research in 2004 and being nominated 3 times since.

 Sports Shoulder Injuries